graasp/docs/blog/2024-06-13-production-release.md

 - Optimize getting tags for items
 - Allow type filtering and to take out hidden items for descendants items
 - Update of libraries

+## Graasp Mobile (1.5.1)

+- The space between elements in the player view has been reduced, and titles are now better aligned
+- Item list options have been improved
+- A QR code display feature has been added, available in the item list options
+- The sharing feature has been simplified to share the builder view
+- The message in the player for folders containing only folders has been improved

 <!-- Generic message -->